 - Asking for a valid IELTS or other language test results

 The first option is the most common one.
 However, the officers may consider the other two options.

 Generally speaking, officers refuse an LMIA or work permit application that relies on non-official languages.
 Subsection 203(1.01) of IRPR emphasizes this issue.
 Therefore, it is risky to claim the job does not require any of the official languages of Canada.
 Nonetheless, on infrequent occasions, this could be the case.
 Regardless, you must present several documents to support your claim.
 I discourage my clients from making such a bold claim.
 When you work in Canada, you likely need some knowledge of English or French languages to work.

 As I mentioned earlier, IELTS is not mandatory but could certainly help.
 Therefore, taking an IELTS General test and including your work permit application results is wise.
-Of course, you may take other trials from the list I posted earlier.
+Moreover, consider reading my article on the Federal Court’s point of view.

 It is almost impossible to obtain IELTS test results for a work permit in Canada.
 However, the following tables could give you some hints on best practices.

 IELTS for NOC 0 and A work permits and those NOC B jobs that require communication skills